 - Invest 45 minutes to show that you are making your relationship a priority,

 - Help each other to feel valued and loved,

 - Increase self-esteem,

-- Beginning the conversation with compliments will create a warm climate and positive energy for the rest of the meeting.
+- Share your partner’s positive attributes and behaviors to create a warm climate and positive energy for the rest of the meeting.

-- Collect at least five compliments that you will give your partner.
+a.
+Collect at least five compliments that you will give your partner.
 What attracted you to your partner?
 What is it that you specifically admired or liked about what your partner did this past week?
-The more you focus on your partner’s positive attributes and behaviors, the more you will continue to notice them.

 - Is there anything in the inventory that surprises you about what your partner said about how you communicate?